willgao23/canada-oil-greenwash-scraping/README.md

 To install tesserocr and related dependencies, follow the instructions specific to your OS on the documentation page: https://pypi.org/project/tesserocr/

+The pre-trained model can be downloaded from the [following Hugging Face repository](https://huggingface.co/wgao23/green-claim-classifier-RoBERTa-finetune) and all files should be placed in a directory `src/training/roberta_classifier_final` to run the scripts without adjustment.

+The final labelled dataset after model inference can be found at `output/analyzed/all_labelled.csv`, and `output/analyzed/vagueness_analyzed.csv` contains all of the green claims analyzed using [VAGO](https://research.mondeca.com/demo/vago/).

 ### Pipeline

 Overview: scraping -> labelling -> training -> analysis